AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

 GNATfuzz back into the test harness.
 For more details, see section :ref:`Gnattest_Gnatfuzz`.

+Test input generation and execution is supported on native platforms, as well as cross bareboard targets, provided that the Ada runtime is of an embedded profile.
+Test input generation for target with only light or light tasking profiles is not supported.

 .. _Tgen_Env:

 Setting up the test generation runtime